Weather & Climate – Nyika NP

 Wet Season November to April – Summer

-The Wet season is summer.
-The higher temperatures are pleasant and, due to the altitude, it never gets too hot.
+The Wet season coincides with summer.
+The higher temperatures are pleasant, and due to the altitude, it never gets too hot.
 Afternoon showers are common and thunderstorms are often spectacular.
-The sky is clear and there are a lot of wildflowers.
+The sky is clear of dust, and there are a lot of wildflowers.

 • November – The rains usually start in November.
-When it comes, it’s a relief because the bush is badly in need of a long drink.
-The average daytime temperature is 25°C/77°F. It doesn’t rain every day, mostly falling in afternoon thunderstorms.
+When they arrive, it’s a relief because the bush is badly in need of a long drink.
+The average daytime temperature is 25°C/77°F. It doesn’t rain every day, but when it does, it mostly falls in afternoon thunderstorms.

 • December, January, February & March – The wettest months bring rain most days, but not usually for the whole day.
-Daytime temperatures average 23°C/73°F while night and early morning temperatures average about 13°C/55°F.
+Daytime temperatures average 23°C/73°F, while nights and early mornings are around 13°C/55°F.

 Want To Visit Nyika NP?